Concurrency Testing in the Linux Kernel via eBPF: Background and Related Work

 \subsection{Kernel Fuzzing}

-Fuzzing~\cite{miller1990empirical} can be broadly defined as automatically feeding randomized inputs to target software and observing its behavior for bugs.
-It has become the de facto standard technique for dynamically uncovering software vulnerabilities \cite{aflplusplus, aflgo, stateafl, miner, park2020fuzzing, mopt}.
-A prominent example is Syzkaller \cite{Syzkaller}, a state-of-the-art kernel fuzzer that has been integrated as part of the upstream Linux kernel development pipeline.
-Traditional fuzzers usually can be categorized into sequential-oriented \cite{statefuzz, syz:2, actor, syz:6, syzvegas, healer} and concurrency-oriented \cite{Razzer, Krace, Conzzer, Snowboard, SegFuzz}.
-Sequential-oriented fuzzers explore kernel states by prioritizing test inputs that cover new branches.
-For instance, Syzkaller generates system call (syscall) programs as inputs for the Linux kernel, primarily meant for sequential execution; it has identified over 5,000 bugs in the upstream Linux kernel but only roughly $10\%$ are concurrency-related issues.
-These fuzzing approaches have no control over the thread interleavings, relying entirely on the default OS scheduler; this greatly restricts their ability to explore the scheduling space to discover deeper concurrency bugs.
+Fuzzing has become the de facto standard technique for dynamically uncovering OS kernel vulnerabilities \cite{aflplusplus, aflgo, stateafl, miner, park2020fuzzing, mopt}.
+Fuzzers~\cite{statefuzz, syz:2, actor, syz:6, syzvegas, healer} explore kernel states in a biased randomized search by prioritizing test inputs that cover new branches.
+For instance, Syzkaller, the state-of-the-art kernel fuzzer, \cite{Syzkaller} generates system call (syscall) programs as inputs for the Linux kernel, primarily meant for sequential execution; it has identified over 5,000 bugs in the upstream Linux kernel but only roughly $10\%$ are concurrency-related issues.
+The approach taken by these conventional, sequential-oriented fuzzers enforces \emph{no control} over the thread interleavings, relying entirely on the native OS scheduler; this greatly restricts their ability to explore the scheduling space to discover rare concurrency bugs.

 To fill this gap, several concurrency-oriented fuzzers have been proposed to handle exploration of concurrency space.
 Krace \cite{Krace} introduces an alias coverage that is implemented to guide fuzzing towards new interleavings.
 However, Krace adopts a lightweight, but weak form of scheduling control by injecting random delays at memory access points.
-Delay injection alone, however, is likely to miss many uncommon thread interleavings during fuzzing~\cite{Conzzer}.
+Delay injection alone, however, is likely to miss many uncommon thread interleavings during fuzzing~\cite{Conzzer} (\textbf{C0}).
 Moreover, Krace requires substantial modifications of the Linux kernel, making it difficult to maintain as the kernel evolves over time (\textbf{C2}).